Wild conductor exponents of curves: Perturbations and Theorem

-We may then use lemma \ref{lem:Wconst} and the local constancy of wild conductor exponents \cite[theorem 5.1(1)]{Kisin1999}.
-The latter theorem applies because perturbing in the described way yields an $\ell$-adic family of curves of constant genus.
+We conclude by Lemma \ref{lem:Wconst} and the local constancy of wild conductor exponents \cite[Theorem 5.1(1)]{Kisin1999}.
+The former applies because $\disc_x f$ is $n^\text{th}$-power-free by \eqref{eqn:disc} and the fact that $p>n$.
+The latter applies because perturbing in the described way yields an $\ell$-adic family of curves of generic genus $g_C$. \end{proof}

-When the $C$ is not smooth at infinity, pass to the normalisation of the discriminant curve $D$ (i.e.\ divide by square factors), which has the same wild conductor exponent as $C$.
-Conclude by noticing that the additional factor coming from $(1:0:0)$ in $\disc_x f$ is a power of $y$ and the factor coming from points $(x_i:1:0)$ is a product of $K$-rational polynomials of degree at most $n$, so neither contribute to $w_K(\disc_x f)$. \end{proof}

-\begin{remark} One could replace infinity by any $K$-rational point of $\Proj^1$, provided that one can perturb the equation of $C$ in such a way as to fix this point.
-In practice, one would simply make a change of variables in this situation. \end{remark}

 \begin{corollary} Consider a superelliptic curve ${C}/K: y^n = f(x)$, $f$ square-free, over a finite extension $K$ of $\QQ_p$.
 If $p>n$, then

 \end{corollary}